Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 .. code-block:: bash

-  $ mpirun -n 5 python3 calling_script.py
+  $ mpirun -n 5 python calling_script.py

 where ``-n 5`` tells ``mpirun`` to produce five processes, one of which will be the master process with the libEnsemble manager and the other four will run